Medically reviewed by Drugs.com. Last updated on May 23, 2022.

 Perform a platelet count and coagulation laboratory testing at baseline and prior to each administration of Spinraza and as clinically needed.

 Renal toxicity, including potentially fatal glomerulonephritis, has been observed after administration of some antisense oligonucleotides.

 Spinraza is present in and excreted by the kidney [see Clinical Pharmacology (12.3)].
-In a clinical study (mean treatment exposure 7 months), 17 of 51 (33%) Spinraza-treated patients had elevated urine protein, compared to 5 of 25 (20%) sham-control patients.
-In a group of later-onset SMA patients (mean treatment exposure 34 months), 36 of 52 (69%) had elevated urine protein.
-No elevations in serum creatinine or cystatin C were observed in these studies.
+In the sham-controlled studies for patients with infantile-onset and later-onset SMA, 71 of 123 (58%) of Spinraza-treated patients had elevated urine protein, compared to 22 of 65 (34%) sham-controlled patients.
 Conduct quantitative spot urine protein testing (preferably using a first morning urine specimen) at baseline and prior to each dose of Spinraza.
 For urinary protein concentration greater than 0.2 g/L, consider repeat testing and further evaluation.

 The following serious adverse reactions are described in detail in other sections of the labeling:

 - Thrombocytopenia and Coagulation Abnormalities [see Warnings and Precautions (5.1)]

 - Renal Toxicity [see Warnings and Precautions (5.2)]

 Clinical Trials Experience